IceGawd/VoltageDimentionalReduction/highLevelDocs/VoltageCalculation.md

 ## Problem Setup

 First thing that is done is the calculation of the resistance matrix.
 This name is a bit misleading, as we actually generate the matrix which we will calculate the matrix inverse of when solving for the voltages.
 The matrix we are inverting is $I - P$ where $P$ is the probability of which node to go to if we view this as a random walk.
 This probability is called a connectivity matrix, which is a resistance matrix but each value is inverted.
 Since two unconnected nodes have an infinite resistance, it is easier to represent it as its inverse which is $\frac{1}{\infty} = 0$.
 We do $A = I - P$ because the equation we intend to solve is $Ax = b$.
 Recall that Kirkchoff's Law states that the sum of currents entering a node has to be the same as the sum of currents leaving the node.
 In our case, each "node" is a data point or kmeans center of a data point.
-So, for a node $x_i$, we are solving $x_i - \sum_{}^{} \frac{x_j}{k} = b_i$ where each $x_j$ is a neighboring node and $b_i$ is either $0$ if not directly connected to the voltage source and $-\frac{1}{k}$ if connected to the voltage source.
+So, for a node $x_i$, we are solving $x_i - \sum_{}^{} \frac{x_j}{k} = b_i$ where each $x_j$ is a neighboring node and $b_i$ is either $0$ if not directly connected to the voltage source and $\frac{1}{k}$ if connected to the voltage source.

 ## Terminology

 - **node**: A node could either be a k-means center or a data point itself.
 Either way its irrelevant and dealt with in SetOfPoints
 - **kernel**: This is the weighted connections for k-nearest neighbors
-- **weights**: This is the probability matrix; for each element $i, j$, the value represents the probability of going from point $i$ to point $j$.
+- **probabilties**: This is the probability matrix; for each element $i, j$, the value represents the probability of going from point $i$ to point $j$.
 Includes ground
+- **weights**: This is the final weights array that is returned by **calcResistanceMatrix**
 - **voltages**: This is the array that respresents all of the voltages
 - $\mathbf{A}$: This is the matrix which represents the linear system of equations to calculate the voltage at each node
 - $\mathbf{x}$: This is a vector that represents the voltages that we solve for, only the unconstrained ones
-- $\mathbf{b}$: This is a vector that
+- $\mathbf{b}$: This vector represents

 ## calcResistanceMatrix